Export Documents for Shipping: Bill of Lading, Certificate of Origin, Packing List, and Others

-Electronic export information is an electronic declaration of cargo that is exported from the US to foreign countries.
+The electronic export information (EEI) is an electronic declaration of cargo that is exported from the US to foreign countries.
 This document is an electronic equivalent of the Shipper’s Export Declaration (SED).

 Usually, it’s an exporter who should file the EEI form when necessary.
 Still, the shipper can provide a freight forwarder with a POA (power of attorney) or a special written statement that will authorize them to create and fill in the EEI.

-- if the shipment is conducted between the US and Puerto Rico
+- if the shipment goes between the US and Puerto Rico

-- if the shipment is conducted from Puerto Rico to the US Virgin Islands
+- if the shipment goes from Puerto Rico to the US Virgin Islands

-This document is not always mandatory, and may not be required in case the cargo is exported from the USA to Canada, (unless the cargo doesn’t contain uncut or rough diamonds).
+This document is not always mandatory, and may not be required if the cargo is exported from the USA to Canada (unless the cargo contains uncut or rough diamonds).
 This works as well for the shipments from Puerto Rico or the US to other US territories like American Samoa, Howland Islands, Wake Island, etc.

-How to fill in the electronic export information.
+How to fill out the electronic export information.
 EEI data has to be filed via the Automated Export System (AES) when EEI filing is necessary.